Good collaboration begins by first setting boundaries to protect your time and energy — and then, observing the boundaries of others.

 Now that you have set personal and professional boundaries, it is time to collaborate.
 It can be a bit confusing to work-out-loud, if you are unsure what tool/technology to use when, why, and how.
 Meet people where they are.

 Find ways to collaborate-in-place — meaning, find ways to communicate and collaborate where work is already being done.
+For example you can use clerk chat for twilio to communicate with other employees in an easier way.
 Select areas of collaboration that are fit-for-purpose.
 Make it easy for someone to get to the right information at the right time and take action.

 Don’t neglect the collaboration blindspot: to create or make space for collaboration, you need to understand how groups define and develop their sense of security.